-Perhaps this is not your typical “rags to riches” story because in Olivia’s case, even her “rags.” were quite interesting.
-What was in her story includes the escape from Communist China, adventures in a few foreign countries, and a life steeped in the Asian tradition of hard work and respect for knowledge.
-As the eldest child of 5 in her family, she overcame extreme poverty by working part-time jobs, reading hundreds of books, writing articles for newspapers, and signing opera arias during her 16 school years.
-She imagined herself in Russia, France, Spain, and Italy when she read War and Peace, Le Comte de Monte Cristo, The Sun Also Rises and singing the Italia Operas.
-She took classes as a writer and a soprano.Olivia was born in Shanghai into a family that was a descendant of the Ming Dynasty and lost all their wealth when the Communist government took over.
-She escaped China with her mother and her sister with their nanny on a refugee ship that brought them out to Taiwan, and she spent her earlier years in Taiwan, Hong Kong, and Japan.
+Perhaps this is not your typical “rags to riches” story, because in Olivia’s case, even her “rags” were interesting.
+Her story includes an escape from Communist China, adventures in a few foreign countries, and a life steeped in the Asian tradition of hard work and respect for knowledge.
+As the eldest of five children, she overcame extreme poverty by working part-time jobs, reading hundreds of books, writing articles for newspapers, and singing opera arias during her school years.
+She imagined herself in Russia, France, Spain, and Italy when she read War and Peace, Le Comte de Monte Cristo, The Sun Also Rises and singing Italian operas.
+The talented soprano took writing classes and voice lessons.

-Olivia speaks so eloquently that it’s hard to believe that English is her fifth language.
-She knows three dialects of Chinese: Mandarin, Taiwanese, and Cantonese, along with speaking Japanese.
-Becoming a journalist was always one of Olivia’s dreams, but her life followed a different path, which included being a sidekick on a TV comedy show called “Night Punch” in Japan.

-Olivia immigrated to San Francisco in 1975 from Tokyo.
-Knowing no one, but speaking many languages, she worked as assistant manager at Grand Hyatt Union Square before launching her career in luxury real estate in 1979.
-Olivia said that the reason she chose real estate was that Bay Area properties were less expensive than Tokyo’s high prices.
-Olivia is naturally curious, and her love for beautiful homes and interior design made real estate the perfect path for her.
-A few short years after selling real estate, she rose to #1 sales agent in the United States at Merrill Lynch Realty in the mid 1980s.
-Olivia’s success was even more powerful since she is a single woman, Chinese, and English is not her native tongue.
-Because of this confluence of amazing traits, she made the front page of SF Examiner, the cover of Pacific Magazine, a 1988 half-page Wall Street Journal story about her departure from Merrill Lynch.
-Her clients are quoted saying: “If you have a very expensive home to sell, her name comes to mind before anyone else’s name does.”
-San Francisco Chronicle crowned Olivia as, “Perhaps the most well-known residential real estate broker in the nation.”
-Throughout the industry, she is known as the “Queen of Luxury Homes” and “Countess of Marin”, the title of her cover story on Pacific Magazine.
+Olivia’s success was even more significant because English is not this self-made woman’s native tongue.
+This confluence of amazing traits featured her on the front page of SF Examiner, the cover of Pacific Magazine, and a 1988 half-page Wall Street Journal story about her departure from Merrill Lynch to start her own real estate firm.
+Her clients are quoted saying: “If you have a very expensive home to sell, her name comes to mind before anyone else’s.”
+San Francisco Chronicle crowned Olivia as “perhaps the most well-known residential real estate broker in the nation.”
+Throughout the industry, she is known as the “Queen of Luxury Homes” and “Countess of Marin,” the title of her cover story on Pacific Magazine.